snowch/snowch.github.io/ai-eng/nnfs/nn_architecture_patterns.md

 - `y = xW`

 Attention creates **input-dependent** mixing weights.

 You will see this later as:

 - `weights = softmax(QK^T)`
 - `out = weights V`

-You do not need to know all details yet.
+You do not need the details yet.
 You only need this bridge idea:

 > In attention, the model computes a matrix of weights from the input and then uses it to mix value vectors.